 In 2018, the offense transition from the flexbone triple option to a spread power run.
 The Knights improved in scoring, total offense, yards per play, yards per completion, 3rd down percentage and red zone scoring for the second consecutive season.
 The Knights set school records in average yards per rush (5.2 yards), yards per game (103.2), and season total rushing yards (1,032).
 Wedge also became the first 1,000 yard rusher in school history.

 In 2017, DuPaix led the Knights finish fourth in the NJAC in rushing offense.
 The Knights put up 45 points in a win over The Apprentice School, the most the team has scored since the 2011 season.

 Before SVU, DuPaix was the Head Coach at West Jordan High School (5A).
 West Jordan ranked in the top 5 passing and top three rushing offenses in consecutive seasons.
 The program also improved from a 2.5 GPA to a 3.2 GPA during his tenure.

-Before moving to West Jordan High, DuPaix was the special teams coordinator and running backs coach at Herriman High School in the school’s first three seasons, producing 3 All-State RBs.
-Under then head coach Larry Wilson, the team went 20-14 making the playoffs each year, including the school’s inaugural season, and a Region Championship in 2012.
+Before moving to West Jordan High, DuPaix was the special teams coordinator and running backs coach at Herriman High School (5A) in the school’s inaugural seasons, producing three All-State running backs.
+Under head coach Larry Wilson, the team went 20-14 making the playoffs each season and a Region Championship in 2012.

-For six years prior to Herriman High, DuPaix coached a variety of positions at his alma mater, Skyline High School including several Region Championships and a State Title in 2005.
+For six years prior to Herriman High, DuPaix coached multiple positions at his alma mater, Skyline High School including several Region Championships and a State Title in 2005.